SuPPoLzZ/embbeded-linux-labs-Daniel-Lasecki-school/lab2/Compilation_process_and_libraries.md

   - Build-time library (in VM)
   - Run-time library (in raspi)
   - Debug library (in VM)
-- Glibc library is downwards compatible.
+- libc library is downwards compatible.
 Can you be sure that executables built on this setup and target Debian Bookworm will run on
   - Debian Bullseye (glibc version 2.31)?
   - Debian Buster (glibc version 2.28)?